nkalambur/SI507_Final_Project/README.md

 Nikhil Kalambur's Final Project Repo for SI 507

 # Overview
 This project pulls data from Twitter related to President Donald Trump and runs a sentiment analysis on the text of tweets.
-The pulls (1) the most recent 100 tweets with the search term "Donald Trump" and (2) the most recent 199 tweets posted by @realdonaldtrump.
+The code pulls (1) the most recent 100 tweets with the search term "Donald Trump" and (2) the most recent 199 tweets posted by @realdonaldtrump.
+If the cache hasn't been expired (10 hrs), then the results may be <10 hours out of date.
 Both of these limits (100 & 199) are due to Twitter API limits on number of records per API call.

-The code pulls these tweets from the twitter API or from a cache, processes them in a class, then migrates them to a local postgres sql database (more on this later).
+The code pulls these tweets from the twitter API (OAuth) or from a cache, processes them in a class, then migrates them to a local postgres sql database (more on this later).
 This class also contains a method that conducts the sentiment classification of a tweet's text using the TextBlob module, which has a trained pattern analyzer.
 The code then translates sentiment scores as such:

 - Very Negative - Score of -1 to -.5
 - Negative - Score of -.4999 to 0